ranchlai/mandarin-tts/README.md

 ## Dependencies

 All experiments were done under ubuntu16.04 + python3.7 + torch 1.7.1.
-Other env probably work too.
+Other env probably works too.

 - torch for training and inference
 - librosa and ffmpeg for basic audio processing